RusandeKodare/CSharpLaborationQuality/README.md

 6. **API Integration**:
     - Users have the option to populate the list from an external API, which provides dynamic user data.
-    - The users are displayed in a table with the option to view additional details or delete the user.

 ### Technologies Used:
 - **Blazor** for building the interactive web app with C#.